maboiteaspam/Foundation/doc/1-Introduction.md

 Welcome, C is a frontend framework wrote in php.
 Based on top of symfony and silex components, it aims to provide alternative tools to help in creating and maintaining a complex frontend application.

 ## Getting started

+The framework is compatible with major desktop environment systems.
+Others like freebsd are untested but expected to work.

 To get started with this framework you shall first ensure those dependencies are available on your computer

 - php >= 5.3